ctasada/stonks-overwatch/README.md

 - [ ] Show used Exchanges to help consolidating costs
 - [ ] Show Countries to help with the risk distribution
 - [ ] Some stocks (mainly Spanish) don't have Sector or other data.
 Find workaround
+- [ ] Fontawesome is replaceble by https://icons.getbootstrap.com

 ## Logos
 - https://eodhd.com/financial-apis-blog/40000-company-logos (requires API Key)